Counterfactual Inference for Consumer Choice Across Many Product Categories: Assessing Model Performance and Fit

 \subsubsection{Comparison of Fits by Household and UPC}

-To analyze which households or products for which we are gaining the most improvement to test set predictive fit.
-In figure~\ref{fig:PredictiveFitUpc}, we can see that all models are more accurate in their predictions for the more commonly purchased UPCs (percentile 100) than for the less common items.
+To help understand where the improvement in predictive performance is coming from, we can spit the results by the popularity of the products or by the shopping frequency of the households.
+In Figure~\ref{fig:PredictiveFitUpc}, we can see that all models are more accurate in their predictions for the more commonly purchased UPCs (percentile 100) than for the less common items.
 Across all percentiles, the Nested Factorization model does consistently better than the alternative models.
 The models that use HPF effects (solid lines) have much smaller, but consistent gains over the nested and mixed logit models that use demographic or behavioral controls.
-Similar trends can be seen when we divide the results based on the number of purchases each household made in the training data in figure~\ref{fig:PredictiveFitHousehold}. \todo{If we want to give these less emphasis, I can make a smaller side-by-side version with a single legend}
+Similar trends can be seen when we divide the results based on the number of purchases each household made in the training data in Figure~\ref{fig:PredictiveFitHousehold}.
+This suggests the benefits from a latent-factorization-based approach are relatively uniform across households and products.